camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 ### Visualization #2
 <img width="774" height="460" alt="image" src="https://github.com/user-attachments/assets/b6717204-b95a-438c-a44d-aa40af7204b6" /> <br>
 ### Analysis
 The scatter plot reveals a clear inverse relationship between reps and weight across both exercises.
-Close Grip Row sets dropped from 10 repetitions at 130 lbs in February to 6–7 repetitions at 195 lbs by May—a 50% increase in weight paired with a 30–40% reduction in reps.
+Close Grip Row sets changed from 10 repetitions at 130 lbs in February to 6–7 repetitions at 195 lbs by May—a 50% increase in weight paired with a 30–40% reduction in reps.
 Similarly, Rope Hammer Curl progressed from 130 lbs for 8 reps to 180 lbs for 6 reps, marking a 38% increase in load with a 25% drop in reps.
 These shifts highlight how lower rep ranges enabled heavier lifts, reinforcing the effectiveness of intensity-based programming in promoting progressive overload.

 ### Section One Concluding Thoughts
 The findings above offer direct support for the research question: Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?
 Both the bar chart and scatter plot demonstrate that intensity-based training consistently produced greater overload outcomes—whether measured by total overload scores or by heavier weights achieved at lower rep ranges.